bradleymackey/vault-ios/README.md

   - [x] Create robust backup format
   - [x] Support encrypting the backup format
   - [x] Create PDF library to export backup manifest
-  - [ ] User can create passwrod, store password for encrypted backup in the keychain (#62)
+  - [ ] User can create password, store password for encrypted backup in the keychain (#62)
   - [ ] Export PDF when a paper backup is created (#63)
   - [ ] Save backup manifest binary file to iCloud (#60)
   - [ ] Automatic sync for iCloud backup (#72)